minsu9486/minsu9486.github.io/_portfolio/bfg-fairway-solitaire.md

 ### AI Art Assets

 My team wanted to see the possibility of using AI Art Assets so that Fairway can have variation of new art assets with low cost if it's viable.
-As I had a huge interest in the AI world, I investigated Adobe Firefly and Stable Diffusion and treid train/finetune technologies to put the Fairway art style onto generated images.
+As I had a huge interest in the AI world, I investigated Adobe Firefly and Stable Diffusion and tried train/finetune technologies to generate a set of images with the Fairway art style.

 #### Character Training
 - Stable Diffusion Dreambooth with Google Colab